anishsingh20/Analysing-US-Police-Violence-Fatalities/README.md

 5) Social and economic data

 6) Police force policies enacted by departments Police union contract provisions Sales of DoD equipment to law enforcement agencies

+Here is the link to the Kaggle Dataset: https://www.kaggle.com/jpmiller/police-violence-in-the-us